 Funders and collaborators

-Sources of funding for members of this research group include Economic and Social Research Council (ESRC), European Research Council (ERC), Marie Curie Fellowships, International Brain Research Organization (IBRO)/ International Bureau of Education (IBE) UNESCO Science of Learning Fellowship, Engineering and Physical Sciences Research Council (EPSRC), and Global Challenges Research Fund (GCRF).
+Sources of funding for members of this research group include Academy of Aphasia, Economic and Social Research Council (ESRC), European Research Council (ERC), Marie Curie Fellowships, International Brain Research Organization (IBRO)/ International Bureau of Education (IBE) UNESCO Science of Learning Fellowship, Engineering and Physical Sciences Research Council (EPSRC), and Global Challenges Research Fund (GCRF).

 People and publications

 Our team of over 20 principal researchers come from a variety of psychology and cognitive neuroscience backgrounds.
-As experts in their field, members of the group hold key roles within professional membership bodies and associations, and chair funding panels, they provide expert commentary for print and broadcast media, and are invited to speak at national and European conferences.
+As experts in their field, members of the group hold key roles within professional membership bodies and associations, and chair funding panels, they provide expert commentary for print and broadcast media and are invited to speak at national and European conferences.

-Director of Research: Professor Brian Roberts
+Director of Research: Dr Laura Shapiro

 Facilities